Erin M. Riley

 Erin M. Riley (born 1985) is a Brooklyn-based artist whose work focuses on women and women's issues primarily in hand-woven hand dyed wool tapestries.
-Riley's work challenges society's comfortability with art through her tapestries by displaying shocking images including nudity, drugs, violence, self harm, sexuality, and menstruation.
+Riley's work challenges society's comfort level by displaying shocking images including nudity, drugs, violence, self harm, sexuality, and menstruation.

-Life
+Early life

-Riley's childhood as a middle child and an introvert often left her to her devices, leading her to entertain herself through hobbies like art and reading.
+As a middle child and an introvert, Riley spend much of her childhood alone doing hobbies like art and reading.
 One of her biggest inspirations is Louise Bourgeois works and personal story, as well as Riley's own childhood and personal experiences.

 She graduated with a BFA in fibers in 2007 from Massachusetts College of Art and Design, and with a MFA in fibers in 2009 from Tyler School of Art.